Research Staff

 Technical Leader

-Dr. Naga Srujana Goteti is a Technical Leader in the Energy Systems and Climate Analysis Group at the Electric Power Research Institute (EPRI).
+Dr. Naga Srujana Goteti is a Technical Leader in the Energy Systems and Climate Analysis Group at EPRI.
 Her research areas are building algorithmic solutions and policy simulation tools using primary/secondary data analyses, linear/nonlinear optimization, econometrics, and engineering principles in the energy and power system's world.
 She currently works on long-term resource planning, electricity system policies, and cost & performance of various energy systems.
 Before joining EPRI, Dr. Goteti pursued postdoctoral research at MIT Energy Initiative.
 During this time, she focused on the techno-economic assessment of macro energy systems and capacity expansion modeling for the utilities.
 Also, she has experience working in various positions in energy consulting, national laboratory, oil and gas, and IT industries in the US, Thailand, and India.

 She holds a Bachelor of Engineering in Electrical and Electronics from Jawaharlal Nehru Technological University, Masters in Energy from Asian Institute of Technology, and a doctorate in Sustainability Studies from Rochester Institute of Technology, NY./p>